thixotropist/ghidra_import_tests/content/en/docs/testbed_internals/adding_toolchains.md

 Next we need to identify all dynamic host dependencies of binaries under `/opt/gcc14`.
 The `ldd` command will identify these local system files, which should be collected into a separate tarball.
-This tarball can be shared with other cross-compilers built at the same time, and is generally portable across similar linux kernels and distributions.
+This tarball can be shared with other cross-compilers built at the same time, and is generally portable across similar Linux kernels and distributions.

 At this point we can `strip` the executable files within the toolchain and identify the ones we want to keep in the portable toolchain tarball.
 Scripts under `toolchain/toolchains/gcc-14-*/scripts` will help with that.